Quantum plasmonic non-reciprocity in parity-violating magnets

 Here $C^{abc}$ is a Drude-like weight

 that measures the velocity asymmetry of electrons on the Fermi surface.
 In obtaining Eq.~(\ref{eq:lindhardintra}), we have kept all non-vanishing terms to lowest order up to $\mathcal{O}(q^3)$.
 We note that just as the quantum metric term $\mathcal{G}^{abc}$ leads to non-reciprocity, the $\mathcal{C}^{abc}$ term (being odd in $q$) is similarly non-reciprocal.
-We note the origin of $\mathcal{C}^{abc}$, however, is essentially classical.
-Both $\mathcal{G}$ and $\mathcal{C}$ terms contribute to the BDC and lead to non-reciprocal bulk plasmons.
-Indeed, they arise under the same symmetry conditions: both $\mathcal{C}$ and $\mathcal{G}$ tensors vanish in the presence of either $\mathcal{T}$ or $\mathcal{P}$ symmetries.
+Indeed, both arise under the same symmetry conditions: both $\mathcal{C}$ and $\mathcal{G}$ tensors vanish in the presence of either $\mathcal{T}$ or $\mathcal{P}$ symmetries.
+We note the origin of $\mathcal{C}^{abc}$, however, is essentially classical, and, as we will see below, vanishes when the electronic dispersion is symmetric; in contrast, $\mathcal{G}$ can persist even when electronic dispersion is symmetric and produce non-reciprocal QMPs.

-For large frequencies ($\omega^2 \gg \mathcal{C}/\mathcal{G}$), quantum metric induced non-reciprocity can dominate over $\mathcal{C}^{abc}$.
-Indeed, in this regime approximating the dielectric function with its intraband contribution in Eq.~(\ref{eq:lindhardintra}) produces the non-reciprocal bulk plasmon dispersion in Eq.~(\ref{eq:qmplasmons}) with $\xi \to \xi_{\rm RPA} = 1$.
-As we will see below, in the presence of strong interactions, the quantum metric regime is dominant; we will focus on this regime in what follows.
+Lastly, we note that when both $\mathcal{C}$ and $\mathcal{G}$ are present, for large frequencies ($\omega^2 \gg \mathcal{C}/\mathcal{G}$), quantum metric induced non-reciprocity dominates over that produced by $\mathcal{C}^{abc}$.
+Indeed, in this regime, approximating the dielectric function with its intraband contribution in Eq.~(\ref{eq:lindhardintra}) produces the non-reciprocal bulk plasmon dispersion in Eq.~(\ref{eq:qmplasmons}).
+As we will see below, in the presence of strong interactions (e.g., in narrow bands), this produces a regime wherein the quantum metric is dominant.
+Even as we have concentrated on quantum metric dominated plasmons, we note that BDCs are general (arising from either $\mathcal{C}$ or $\mathcal{G}$ terms), and yield passive, magnetic field free non-reciprocal bulk plasmons.
+These characteristics in combination are highly attractive for miniaturized optical isolators, and cannot be collectively achieved by present proposals. \\\\

-\textit{Illustration of quantum metric and non-reciprocal bulk plasmons in one dimension}: To elucidate the physical nature of non-reciprocal bulk plasmons and their connection with the quantum metric, we now demonstrate their appearance in a simple one-dimensional (1D) model.
-After using this model to develop a transparent conceptual picture of the physics of (quantum metric dipole dominated) non-reciprocal plasmons, we will turn to numerical simulations of non-reciprocal bulk plasmons in twisted bilayer graphene heterostructures -- a promising candidate material for their experimental observation.
+\textit{Quantum metric plasmons in one-dimension}\\\\ To elucidate the physical nature of QMPs, we now demonstrate their appearance in a simple one-dimensional (1D) model.
+After using this model to develop a transparent conceptual picture of the physics of QMPs we will turn to examining non-reciprocal bulk plasmons in twisted bilayer graphene heterostructures -- a promising candidate material for their observation.

 As depicted in Fig.~\ref{fig2}a, we consider a bipartite 1D lattice with uniform on-site energies (set to zero without loss of generality), and intra- and inter-cell nearest-neighbor hopping amplitudes $u$ and $v$, respectively.
 We additionally include a complex third-neighbor hopping amplitude $w=|w|e^{i\phi}$, with phase convention as indicated by the arrows on the figure.
 A nonzero value of the phase $\phi$ breaks $\mathcal{T}$ and $\mathcal{P}$ symmetries, as required for the emergence of non-reciprocal plasmons.
 In the ordered basis $\{\Ket{k, A}, \Ket{k, B}\}$, the system's Bloch Hamiltonian is